The Saudi Organization for Chartered and Professional Accountants

 SOCPA is encouraged to promote ongoing reviews of the I&D system against SMO 6 requirements by the Ministry of Commerce to ensure continued effectiveness and alignment.

 SMO 7: International Financial Reporting Standards

-Certified Public Accountants (CPA) Regulation No. M12 of 1991 stipulates that the Saudi Organization for Certified Public Accountants (SOCPA) is the accounting standard-setter under the supervision of the Ministry of Commerce for all companies.
+Saudi Organization for Chartered and Professional Accountants (SOCPA) Regulation issued pursuant to Cabinet Resolution No. 416 of 2021 stipulates that the Saudi Organization for Chartered and Professional Accountants (SOCPA) is the accounting standard-setter under the supervision of the Ministry of Commerce for all companies.
 Public interest entities (PIEs) in Saudi Arabia are defined as banks and insurance companies, while all other entities are considered non-PIEs.
-PIEs are required to use SOCPA-endorsed IFRS, in line with the
+PIEs are required to use SOCPA-endorsed standards, in line with the

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.